Enterprise Development Programme

 How can we help you?

-To discuss your eligibility, please email email@example.com or call us on 020 7250 8334 to arrange a conversation with with our Forward Enterprise Fund lead, Jo Simpson.
+To discuss your eligibility and hear more about the support we might give, email email@example.com or call us on 020 7250 8334 to arrange a conversation with our Enterprise Fund lead, Jo Simpson.

 Abbeycroft Leisure“The support secured through the Big Potential programme and provided by Eastside Primetimers has been invaluable.
 It has enabled Abbeycroft Leisure to respond quickly to opportunities by building a number of models that enable a better response to contracts.
 This has included financial modelling, contract documents, mobilisation and project management documents.
 Eastside Primetimers are also helping the Board and Senior Leadership Team with future options for growth and refining the approaches to this next stage of development”

 Warren Smyth, Chief Executive Absolutely Leisure“Eastside Primetimers consultant Neil Shearer assisted us with a strategy workshop – this workshop promoted us to revisit a previous piece of work from a different perspective.
 The outcome has been that we’ve developed an innovative new stream of business that has added 25% to our revenue.
 I think it’s safe to say that the strategy workshop proved a valuable investment in time and thinking”

 Gregory Sinclair, Managing Director Ecological Land Co-operative“We found Eastside Primetimers and their consultant very good to work with.
 Our Big Potential project with them resulted in a detailed five-year business plan, agreed upon by our trustee board, which helped underpin our expansion through the share issue.
 For our current share issue we have been able to use the modelling tools to reflect on our progress and update our business plan”